Vampires are said to be human-like beings who feed on the blood of others. They are one of the most well-known and universal of all the monsters.

 Incredibly, a 2015 survey by the Atlanta Vampire Alliance learned that up to 5,000 people in United States identify as a vampire.
 Some of these people will actually drink blood from donors, whereas others simply have an aversion to sunlight.

 Back in 1726, in Serbia, a farmer called Arnold Paole passed away.
 A few days later, he was seen prowling around his village, now boasting fangs and a bloodthirsty look in his eyes.

 The vampire phenomenon spread to the US in time.
 In 1892, the body of a New England lady called Mercy Brown was exhumed two months after her death.
-The body was found to be showing no signs of decomposition, and so a stake was driven through the heart.
+The body was found to show no signs of decomposition, so a stake was driven through the heart.

 In the UK, a number of vampire sightings have been reported at Highgate Cemetery in London.
 These began in the late 1960s, with witnesses saying they saw a tall figure with red eyes.

 Surely the most terrifying encounter with this alleged vampire was in 1971 when a young girl was attacked by a tall, white-faced, dark figure that pushed her to the ground.
 She suffered cuts and scrapes on her arms and legs.

 Fortunately for her, a car arrived at the scene and the figure vanished.
 The girl’s story matched the myriad of other stories reported to the police, and sightings of the alleged vampire are still reported to this day.

 In Mesa County, Colorado, in 2010, a woman reported seeing a vampire while she was driving.
 Upon seeing the vampire, she was so frightened that she reversed back along the road, crashing and overturning her car.
 Police found no traces of alcohol or drugs in her system.

 Fodor Glava, an immigrant from Transylvania, lived in Colorado for some years.
 When he died, rumors began to circulate that he was a vampire.